triangledirt/books/WHITE GIRL MISSING.md

 But they wanted *something.*

-And sometimes just *wanting something bad enough..*is enough to find it.
+And sometimes just *wanting something bad enough*..is enough to find it.

-Sometimes *wanting something..*makes *it* come into existence.
+Sometimes *wanting something*..makes *it* come into existence.

 Gettin' too eastern for you?